 Son Aaron Weimer (1826-1909) was born on Jan.
 7, 1826 in Somerset County.

 In later years, he made his home in Confluence.
 Afflicted with lesions of his heart valves, added to a severe cold, he died at the age of 83 on April 15, 1909.
 He was buried in Addison Cemetery.
-Mattie Weimer of Harnedsville, Somerset County was the informant for his Pennsylvania death certificate.
+Daughter Mattie was the informant for his Pennsylvania death certificate.
 An obituary in the Meyersdale Republican referred to him as "Harry" and not "Aaron."
 [Find-a-Grave]

 ~ Daughter Joanna Weimer ~